dude1121/obsidian-vault/01 - Notes/DC-DC Convertor.md

 \end{circuitikz}
 \end{document}
 ```
 We can create a generalized circuit that can behave as either type of convertor.
+This is called a *[[Half-Bridge Circuit|half-bridge]]* circuit.
 It looks like this:
 ```tikz
 \usepackage{circuitikz}
 \begin{document}